 The fifth Moonchild album, 2010’s Ipsissimus, was the group’s most eclectic and wide-ranging.
 Once again, Zorn and Ribot joined the core trio, but they never appeared on the same tracks—the album repeatedly subdivided the musicians into various duos, trios, and quartets, the most surprising of these being the Ribot-Dunn-Baron grouping heard on the three tracks dubbed “Apparitions” I, II and III.
 Whether it was an attempt to throw the group members (whose relationship to each other, after four previous albums together, could easily have become calcified and their interactions rote and dependent on easy choices) off balance, or just reveal greater potential to the listener through recontextualization—show ’em you’ve still got a few tricks up your sleeve—the results were impressive and the album a success.

 This latest Moonchild disc, Templars in Sacred Blood, came out last month.
+(Buy it from Amazon.)
 For the first time since Astronome, Zorn doesn’t play on it; the group consists of Patton, Dunn, Baron, and organist John Medeski.
 It’s probably the most conventionally “rock” of the whole series—specifically, it seems to draw influence from 1970s progressive rock.
 The bassline and subtle groove of the third track, “Evocation of Baphomet,” is strongly reminiscent of Jethro Tull‘s “Living in the Past,” while on other pieces, Mike Patton’s chanted vocals and the band’s almost funky surges come off like tributes to, or imitations of, the legendary French art-rock ensemble Magma, and “Libera Me” (not just the melody and rhythm, but the buzzing distortion on Dunn’s bass, seemingly intended to emulate Robert Fripp‘s guitar tone) recalls King Crimson albums like Starless and Bible Black or Larks’ Tongues in Aspic.
 The lyrics are collections of names and phrases related to mysticism, the occult, and of course the Templars, but the historical knowledge on display doesn’t seem to run much deeper than that offered by, say, an Iron Maiden song.
 Still, the music is as impressive as every other Moonchild disc, despite being more straightforward than some and less “punk” than many.
 It might actually make the best entry point of any of the six releases to date, though honestly, every Moonchild album is a must-hear.